Nelson-Lemercier/Multi-threading/README.md

 ## Time of execution

-Average on 5 trials: 35.6964294 seconds
+Average on 5 trials: 8.619477 seconds

 ## Profiling

 ![Comparison graph](Performances graphs/Comparison_performances.PNG  "Comparison graph")

-We didn't save that much time in comparison to the CPU multithread program.
+The GU program is about 20 times faster than the CPU one.
+This is already a good acceleration but we can push the optimization a bit further.

 ![Profiling graph 1](Performances graphs/Profiling_all.PNG  "Percentage of the time passed in each part of the program")

 The reading and the writing commands are executed fast enough.
-Our problems are the kernels execution.
+Our main problems are the kernels execution.

 ![Profiling graph 2](Performances graphs/Profiling_kernels.PNG  "Percentage of time passed in each kernel")